Rimac Concept One: History

 The Concept One was introduced at the 2011 Frankfurt Motor Show, and afterwards shown at the 2012 Paris Concours d'Elegance, where it received a positive response by the general public and potential customers.
 The car was set to cost US$980,000 once the serial production started in 2013.
 A limited production of 88 units was to be offered.
 The first car was delivered to an anonymous Spanish customer in January 2013.

 Rimac participated at the 2015 Pikes Peak International Hill Climb with a 1100 kW highly customised version called the E-Runner Concept_One.
 The vehicle took second place overall competing against ICE vehicles.
 The driver was the multiple Pikes Peak winner Nobuhiro Tajima.

 After a series of incremental improvements, the final version of the car was presented at the March 2016 Geneva Motor Show.
 In 2017, the Concept One participated at the Goodwood Festival of Speed for the first time, breaking the EV speed record on a timed track.

-On June 10, 2017, journalist and television presenter Richard Hammond crashed one of the eight produced Concept One vehicles during filming for Series 2 of The Grand Tour.
-Hammond was on his last run up a timed hill climb course during the Bergrennen Hemberg event, when, just after crossing the finish line, the car ran off the road.
+On 10 June 2017, journalist and television presenter Richard Hammond crashed one of the eight produced Concept One vehicles during filming for Series 2 of The Grand Tour.
+Hammond was on his last run up a timed hill climb course during the Bergrennen Hemberg event in Switzerland, when, just after crossing the finish line, the car ran off the road.
 The car tumbled down the hill and eventually came to rest upside down 110 m from the road.
 The car caught fire, and continued to spontaneously do so for five days according to fellow presenter James May.
 Hammond survived with a broken leg.

+On September 22, 2024, Rimac Concept One car supposedly burned at the Naples Motorsports, the number one Rimac dealer in Florida.